Pulse-Width Modulation (PWM)

 Generating PWM with Microcontroller using Timer/Counter

 The basic idea to generate a PWM signal is to use a counter (or timer), a CMP (compare) value, and a digital output pin.
-The counter continuously counts to up or down and is compared with the CMP value.
+The counter continuously counts up or down and is compared with the CMP value.
 The digital output (PWM) will be changed when the counter matches the CMP value, or when the counter resets.
 It can be implemented by software or hardware.
 Most microcontrollers already have hardware modules that can generate PWM signals after initializing the registers.

 The PWM timer in the microcontroller runs in one of two modes: Count-Down mode or Count-Up/Down mode.

-- In Count-Down mode, the timer counts from the Period (LOAD) value to zero, goes back to the Period (LOAD) value and continues counting down.
+- In Count-Down mode, the timer counts from the Period (LOAD) value to zero, goes back to the Period (LOAD) value, and continues counting down.

 - In Count-Up/Dow mode, the timer counts from zero up to the Period (LOAD) value, back down to zero, back up to the Period (LOAD) value, and so on.

-Generally, Count-Down mode is used for generating left- or right-aligned PWM signals, while the Count-Up/Down mode is used for generating center-aligned PWM signals.
+Generally, the Count-Down mode is used for generating left- or right-aligned PWM signals, while the Count-Up/Down mode is used for generating center-aligned PWM signals.

 A center-aligned PWM implements the PWM differently from all of the other modes.
-The PWM timer is configured counting-up and -down mode.
+The PWM timer is configured in counting-up and -down mode.
 The counter starts at zero and counts up to the Period (LOAD) value, and when the Period (LOAD) value is reached, the counter starts counting back down to zero.
 In this mode, the Period (LOAD) value is actually half of the period of the final PWM output.

 - A single compare (CMP) value, which contains the duty cycle value, is constantly compared with the PWM timer (COUNTER) value.
 When the timer (COUNTER) value is less than the CMP value, the PWM output signal is de-asserted.

-- When the timer (COUNTER) value exceeds or equal to the CMP value, the PWM output signal is asserted.
+- When the timer (COUNTER) value exceeds or is equal to the CMP value, the PWM output signal is asserted.
 When the timer (COUNTER) value reaches the Period (LOAD) value, the timer starts counting down to zero.